 Competitive Club Membership: Clubs that develop athletes with the intention of having them compete at the regional and/or provincial level against outside Ontario Basketball member clubs.
 Club teams participating in league games, exhibition games and sanctioned tournaments are considered competitive member clubs.

 House League Development Club Membership: Clubs that develop athletes with the intention of having them compete within their own club structure (House League).
 Participants do not play any games against outside Ontario Basketball member clubs.

 Application Process for New Clubs

-The application process for new clubs is now open for the 2018-19 season!
+The application process for new clubs opens July 8 for the 2019-20 season!

 Application for New Clubs

 All new club candidates must submit a business case to Mike Barbin by Friday, July 19, 2019 to be considered for the 2019-20 season.

 A club’s business case should include the following information: